 The value of this determined cell is then incremented by the value of the \kk{WDTRIPWGT} column in $r$, which gives the frequency of this activity in the full population (remembering that the \vista Trip Table represents a 1\% sample).
-We save this output in \csv format, to be used by subsequent steps of the algorithm.
-Note that the end-time distribution table \De saved has \A$\times$\T rows, since we save the end time for every activity type (Table~\ref{tab:vista-labels-replacement}) for every start time bin.
+This output is then stored in \csv format, to be used by subsequent steps of the algorithm.
+Note that the saved end-time distribution table \De has \A$\times$\T rows, since the end time is saved for every activity type (Table~\ref{tab:vista-labels-replacement}) and every start time bin.
 In other words, for end times, we store \T matrices of the type shown in Figure~\ref{fig:matrix}.

 Figure~\ref{fig:vista-activity-time-bins} shows a consolidated view of the simplified activities of the Melbourne population across the day split into \T$=48$ discrete time bin distributions, computed separately for the weekday and weekend rows of the activity-table we derived from Trip Table.
 Each split bar shows the proportion of the population performing the different activities in \A during the corresponding time bin.